Social Anxiety is a learned habit

 - “I’m not dressed well enough today to go to a party so I’ll just stay home.”

 - “I’m too ugly for anyone to like me.”

 These beliefs are actually excuses to justify habits of avoidance.
 They are backwards rationalizations.
+They actually make it more difficult to overcome social anxiety.
 You might not know exactly why you avoid conversations with certain people but you make up these reasons to comfort yourself.

 There was always a first time.
 A distant memory, often from childhood when you felt rejected or discouraged from socializing with certain people.
 Classmates might make fun of a guy for liking a girl.
 He denied it, but simultaneously denied his own manhood and built a habit of hiding his intentions towards women because it embarrassed him.

 Was someone making fun of you?
 Were you scolded or punished?